We want to make it as simple as possible for you to understand what financial support is available to you and your child.

 How do benefits get worked out?

-- Supplementary Benefit is intended to top up your income so that you have enough to live on.
+- Income Support is intended to top up your income so that you have enough to live on.

 What if I am not happy with the decision on my claim?